 As a provider of senior living facilities, you know just how important maintaining the physical health of your residents is, but what about their mental and emotional health?
 Even though nothing can take the place of physical interactions with family members, video and voice communications can fill the gap in giving your residents the social interactions required for a healthy lifestyle.

 Telephony has been a standard form of communication since the telephone became widely used in 1910.
 Since then, the industry has undergone significant transformation, moving from copper wires to fiber and VoIP, providing significant upgrades in features, functions, and reliability.
-So while you have installed a PBX solution in your community, the question is, is it really meeting yours, and your residents, needs?
+So while you have installed a telecommunications solution in your senior living community, the question is, is it really meeting yours, and your residents, needs?
 In our white paper, “8 Reasons to Upgrade the Phone System in Your Senior Living Community,” we go into greater detail, but here is a quick summation:

 - You have outgrown your current system – standard on-premise technology is held back by the physical capacity of the server to handle the number of endpoints it can process.
 If your system is unable to process the current calling needs of your growing community, there are options available to help you meet their needs.